 Dry Sacks

-Dry sacks like this Earth Sack are great daypack for wet environments.
-I used them in Vietnam for Rainy Season all the time!
+Dry sacks like this Earth Sack are great daypacks for wet environments.
+I used them in Vietnam for the rainy season all the time!
 I also regularly use them when I’m kayaking and I take gear with me I want to ensure stays dry even if I tip the kayak!
-I normally carry two – a small one for my smart phone, and a larger one for my DSLR camera.
-Why do I like it: This Earthpak one is really sturdy – I took it with me to Antarctica and it was great to have on the zodiacs in rough waters!
+I normally carry two – a small one for my smartphone, and a larger one for my DSLR camera.
+Why do I like it: This Earthpak one is really sturdy – I took it with me to Antarctica, and it was great to have on the zodiacs in rough waters!

 If you aren’t a poncho person or want to travel with an umbrella, then try a lightweight and breathable Marmot Eclipse Raincoat.